tmcginn/tutorials/security/data-safe/Lab5/LabGuide5.md

-# Lab 5: Discovering and Masking Sensitive Data
+# Discovering and Masking Sensitive Data

 ## Before You Begin
 ### Objectives